 Meet our little Maltese, "Madamoiselle Coco Chanel", a.k.a.
 "C.C."

-This is C.C. on the day we brought her home.
-She was 8-1/2 weeks old, weighed 1.3 pounds, and could be held in two hands cupped together.
+When we first brought her home, C.C. was 8-1/2 weeks old, weighed 1.3 pounds, and could be held in two hands cupped together.
 That day we began the wonderful experience of living with and caring for a Maltese dog.
 Her full name is a mouthfull, so she chose to go by her initials, "C.C."
 Like all babies, for the first few months, she kept a cycle of sleep, eat, potty, play; sleep, eat, potty, play....
 I fell in love with her almost the minute I saw her, definitely the minute I first held her.
-She is truly a people dog.
-She loves people, and never meets a stranger.
-She is now 10 years old; we were told to expect to have her for 15 - 16 years.
+She was truly a people dog.
+She loved people, and never met a stranger.
+We lost her to liver disease just 3 months shy of her 13th birthday.

 The love of people is true of all the Maltese dogs I've ever known.
 They are excellent companion dogs.
-It seems to be a good thing that she is so friendly, but it also means she would go home with anyone, and has tried to do just that.
-She tried to go with the FedEx man, the UPS man, the HVAC repair guy, and she cries when any guest leaves.
-So we really have to watch her.
+It seemed to be a good thing that she was so friendly, but it also meant she would go home with anyone, and actually tried to do just that.
+She tried to go with the FedEx man, the UPS man, the HVAC repair guy, and she cried when any guest left our home.
+So we really had to watch her.